Domestic waste management in Hong Kong: Current recycling policy implemented by HKSAR government

-In order to boost the recycling industries in Hong Kong, HKSAR assists the recycling industries to solve their constraints by setting up the Eco Park at Tuen Mun, with a site area of 200,000m2, Eco-Park is developed in two phases and provides a rentable area of 140,000m2 long term land at affordable costs for the recycling industry.
-The development of the Eco-Park is one of the Government’s initiatives to provide long-term land at affordable rent for the development of the recycling industry in Hong Kong with a view to encouraging investment in advanced technology and value-added recycling processes(Environmental Protection Department [EPD], 2015b).
-At current stage, 13 recycling companies has rented the Eco-park for the recycling of waste cooking oil, waste metals, waste wood, waste electrical and electronic equipment (WEEE), waste plastics, waste batteries, construction and demolition waste, waste glass, waste rubber tyres, food waste and waste PCB.
+In order to boost the recycling industries in Hong Kong, HKSAR assists the recycling industries with solving their constraints by setting up the Eco Park at Tuen Mun.
+With a site area of 200,000m2, Eco Park has been developed in two phases and provides a rentable area of 140,000m2 long-term land at affordable costs for the recycling industry.
+The development of the Eco Park is one of the government’s initiatives to provide long-term land at affordable rent for the development of the recycling industry in Hong Kong to encourage investment in advanced technology and value-added recycling processes(Environmental Protection Department [EPD], 2015b).
+At its current stage, 13 recycling companies have rented space at Eco Park for the recycling of waste cooking oil, waste metals, waste wood, waste electrical and electronic equipment (WEEE), waste plastics, waste batteries, construction and demolition waste, waste glass, waste rubber tyres, food waste and waste PCB.

-However, according to the statistics provided by the Audit Commission (2010), one of the greatest problem for Eco-park is the lack in regular resources in terms of technological and financial supports.
-In addition to the low market value of some of the recycling materials including the plastics and glass, it results in the low usage of Eco-park and some recycling companies even stop renting the Eco-park in the upcoming stage of Eco-park development.
+However, according to the statistics provided by the Audit Commission (2010), one of the greatest problem for Eco Park is the lack in regular resources in terms of technological and financial supports.
+In addition to the low market value of some of the recycling materials including plastics and glass, it results in the low usage of Eco Park, with some recycling companies even stopping tenancy at Eco Park in the upcoming stage of development.

-Suggested waste Management Schemes in Hong Kong
+Suggested waste management schemes in Hong Kong

 Extension of landfill sites

 In 2014, the Legislative Council approved $2.1 billion and HK$7.5 billion for the extension of the Tseung Kwan O and Ta Kwu Ling landfill respectively.
 Other funding would be approved for studying the feasibility of expanding the Tuen Mun landfill (Cheung, 2014).

 The landfill services are expected to last till mid-2020s after expansion (EDP, 2015a), but concerns are raised as to its worsening of methane emission and unpleasant smell, leading to neighboring residents’ discontent.

 Construction of Integrated Waste Management Facilities (IWMF)

-The Integrated Waste Management Facilities develops with advanced incineration as its core along with recycling plant for recovering recyclable wastes from MSW.
-Apart from alleviating the landfill load, nearly hundred tons of useful materials such as metals will be recovered each day.
+The Integrated Waste Management Facilities incorporate advanced incineration as its core along with recycling plants for recovering recyclable wastes from MSW.
+Apart from alleviating the landfill load, hundreds of tons of useful materials such as metals will be recovered each day.
 The IWMF can also recover energy from the waste and convert the energy into electricity supplying more than 100,000 households, in turn reducing carbon dioxide emission by 440,000 tons each year (EDP, 2011).
 Yet, local concerns are still growing with respect to whether pollutant gases and dust particles harmful to health and environment will be emitted, and the price of incinerators run high, costing $14.9 billion for construction and $353 million a year for operations (Cheung, 2012).